IMatynia/teg-database-api/readme.md

 This api allows you to conveniently communicate witht the epic gamer api.
 If you dont know which functions you have access to, you can allways check it at [...]/api/list_funcs

+## SQL database setup scripts
+MariaDB scripts with all table, view, function and procedure declarations are available in database setup folder

 ## Requirements

  - python 3